-On videos filmed by eyewitnesses, the vessel is seen traveling at a relatively high speed towards the bridge.
+On videos filmed by eyewitnesses, the vessel can be seen traveling at a fairly high speed towards the bridge.
 When the enormous masts reach the bridge span, they break and fall down onto the deck – while the vessel continues to drive forward.
-On the road above, heavy traffic is driving.
+On the road above, heavy traffic is moving.

 Two people have died.
 19 people are injured, two of them critically, according to New York's Mayor Eric Adams.